-(6) Extreme care shall be exercised to avoid taking notes or quotes from classified transcripts.
+(4) Extreme care shall be exercised to avoid taking notes or quotes from classified transcripts.
 Their contents may not be divulged to any unauthorized person.

-(7) Subject to any additional restrictions imposed by the Chairman with the concurrence of the Ranking Member, only the following persons are authorized to have access to classified or restricted transcripts.
+(5) Subject to any additional restrictions imposed by the chairman with the concurrence of the ranking member, only the following persons are authorized to have access to classified or restricted transcripts.

-(i) Members and staff of the Committee in the Com-
+(A) Members and staff of the committee in the committee offices or in S-407 of the Capitol;

-mittee rooms;

-(ii) Designated personal representatives of members of the Committee, and of the Majority and Minority Leaders, with appropriate security clearances, in the Committee's Capitol office;
+(B) Designated personal representatives of members of the committee, and of the majority and minority leaders, with appropriate security clearances, in the committee offices or in S-407 of the Capitol;

-(iii) Senators not members of the Committee, by permis-

-sion of the Chairman in the Committee rooms; and
+(C) Senators not members of the committee, by permission of the chairman, in the committee offices or in S-407 of the Capitol; and

-- (iv) Members of the executive departments involved in the meeting, in the Committee's Capitol office, or, with the permission of the Chairman, in the offices of the officials who took part in the meeting, but in either case, only for a specified and limited period of time, and only after reliable assurances against further reproduction or dissemination have been given. - (8) Any restrictions imposed upon access to a meeting of the Committee shall also apply to the transcript of such meeting, except by special permission of the Chairman and notice to the other members of the Committee.
-Each transcript of a closed session of the Committee shall include on its cover a description of the restrictions imposed upon access, as well as any applicable restrictions upon photocopying, note-taking or other dissemination. - (9) In addition to restrictions resulting from the inclusion of any classified information in the transcript of a Committee meeting, members and staff shall not discuss with anyone the proceedings of the Committee in closed session or reveal information conveyed or discussed in such a session unless that person would have been permitted to attend the session itself, or unless such communication is specifically authorized by the Chairman, the Ranking Member, or in the case of staff, by the
+(D) Officials of the executive departments involved in the meeting, in the committee offices or S-407 of the Capitol.

+(6) Any restrictions imposed upon access to a meeting of the committee shall also apply to the transcript of such meeting, except by special permission of the chairman and ranking member.

+(7) In addition to restrictions resulting from the inclusion of any classified information in the transcript of a committee meeting, members and staff shall not discuss with anyone the proceedings of the committee in closed session or reveal information conveyed or discussed in such a session unless that person would have been permitted to attend the session itself, or unless such communication is specifically authorized by the chairman, the ranking member, or in the case of staff, by the staff director or minority staff director.
-Staff Director or Minority Staff Director.
 A record shall be kept of all such authorizations.